Abraham Bloemaert

 Abraham Bloemaert (25 December 1566 – 27 January 1651) was a Dutch painter and printmaker who used etching and engraving.
 He initially worked in the style of the "Haarlem Mannerists", but by the beginning of the 17th-century altered his style in line with the new Baroque style that was then developing.
 He mostly painted history subjects and some landscapes.
-He was an important teacher, who trained most of the Utrecht Caravaggisti.
+He was an important teacher, training most of the Utrecht Caravaggisti.